Quantum Mechanics in symmetry language: Measurement

 \subsection{Breaking of degeneracies}

-According to postulate (\ref{postmeasure}) a measurement\footnote{Through this work we assume ideal Quantum Non-Demolition measurements.} by definition breaks what we called symmetry or degeneracy of states (see Sec. \ref{sec:repgen}), and reduces the state space to a subspace in which the operator presenting the measured quantity is represented trivially.
-In the following subsections we show that this process is similar to spontaneous symmetry breaking in macroscopic systems.
-Because independent observables are abelian, the reduction of algebra does not affect states of other observables.
+According to postulate (\ref{postmeasure}) a sharp measurement breaks symmetry and degeneracy of states, and reduces the state space to a subspace in which the operator presenting the measured quantity is represented trivially.
+In this sections we show that this process is similar to spontaneous symmetry breaking in macroscopic systems.
+Moreover, because independent observables are abelian, the reduction of algebra for one observable does not affect states of other independent observables.
 In fact, the algebra generated by independent observables can be divided to quasi-orthogonal subalgebras.
 Notably, the measurement of an observable which commutes with spacetime operators do not depend on the position state and is global.
 This explains the apparent paradox of EPR-type experiments.
-Indeed, according to postulate (\ref{postmeasure}) the measurement of the spin of one of the entangled particles breaks rotational symmetry, i.e. defines a pointer/preferred direction, and the state symmetry becomes trivial, i.e. is no longer a superposition of eigen states.
-Then, the entanglement ensures that the state of the other particle is automatically fixed irrespective of the distance between two particles, because $SU(2)$ spin symmetry and spacetime translation symmetry commute.
+According to postulate (\ref{postmeasure}) in EPR experiments the measurement of the spin of one of the entangled particles breaks spin $SU(2)$ symmetry, defines a pointer/preferred direction, and spin state becomes trivial, is no longer a superposition of eigen states.
+Then, the entanglement - quantum correlation - ensures that the state of the other particle is automatically fixed, irrespective of the distance between two particles, because $SU(2)$ spin symmetry and spacetime translation symmetry commute with each other.